For General Inquiries Contact Us At

 For Slo-Pitch-Related Emergencies Call

 - Home and Away is to be determined by coin flip during the regular season.
-Come playoff time, the higher seed will have the choice to field or bat first.
+Come playoff time, the higher seed will have the choice to be Home or Away.

-- All games will commence no later than 10 minutes after the scheduled start time.
+- All games will commence no later than ten (10) minutes after the scheduled start time.
 Failure to do so will result in a forfeit for the offending team(s) with a score of 99-0 (so defaults can be tracked).

 - Any games forfeited by a team, a minimum, three (3) hours prior to the schedule start time shall record the game as a 77-0.

-- In all formats, any number of females may bat consecutively, otherwise, the order of batting must always alternate between male and female.
+- REVISED: In all formats the order of batting must always alternate between female and male.

-- A game shall be called on account of the mercy rule, if the home team is ahead by 15 runs or more after 4 1/2 complete innings, or if the visiting team is ahead by 15 runs or more after 5 complete innings.
+- A game shall be called on account of the mercy rule, if the home team is ahead by fifteen (15) runs or more after four and a half (4 1/2) complete innings, or if the visiting team is ahead by fifteen (15) runs or more after five (5) complete innings.

-- No teams shall start another inning 10 minutes or less before the end of your scheduled time.
+- No teams shall start another inning ten (10) minutes or less before the end of your scheduled time.

-- The captain of the winning team is responsible to enter the score and the MVPs for both teams into the website following each game so the standings can be adjusted automatically.
-A confirmation email will be sent to the winning and losing team as well as the league for confirmation.
-All scores will be finalized automatically one week following the date of the game, regardless of whether the other team confirms.
-If teams believe the results of a game or the MVPs have been entered incorrectly, they should first contact the other captain to correct the information, and then get in touch with the league if unsuccessful.
+- The captain of the winning team is responsible to enter the score for both teams into Team Snap following each game so the standings can be adjusted automatically.
+If teams believe the results of a game have been entered incorrectly, they should first contact the other captain to correct the information, and then get in touch with the Executive if unsuccessful.

-- All regularly scheduled games must be played unless weather or unsafe field conditions do not permit it.
+- All regularly scheduled games must be played unless weather or unsafe playing conditions do not permit it.
 Cancellation of regularly scheduled games due to weather or unsafe playing conditions will be announced by the League at 3pm on weekdays and 9 am on Sundays, on the game day through an announcement on Facebook and this website.
 These cancelled games will not be rescheduled due limited field availability during the 2023 season.

 - If there is inclement weather or field conditions become unsafe for game play after 3pm on weekdays or 9am on Sundays then it will be the responsibility of both teams to make the determination to cancel at game time.
-If the umpire decides that the game is unplayable due to weather Or field conditions and 4 innings have been completed, the game will be considered final and the umpire must notify the league immediately.
+If, during the game, the umpire decides that the game is unplayable due to weather or field conditions and four (4) innings have been completed, the game will be considered final and the umpire must notify the league immediately.

 - Games cancelled by teams will not be rescheduled and the team that initiates the cancellation of the game will receive the loss (77-0).
 If neither team lets the league know that a game has been cancelled, then the game will result in a tie.
 Teams that do not cancel their games a minimum of three (3) hours prior to scheduled start time, by notifying their opponents and the league, will also be subject to a fine of $50 from their performance bond.
-Once the 4th inning has been completed, the game shall be deemed official.
+Once the fourth (4th) inning has been completed, the game shall be deemed official.